Episcopal Diocese of West Virginia: Diocesan Office and Retreat Centers

 The diocese is headquartered on Virginia Street in Charleston, a few blocks from the West Virginia State Capitol, in a house known as Diocesan Center.
 It was donated by Helen Ruffner Ritz in 1964 in memory of her late husband, the lawyer and jurist Harold A. Ritz.

 The diocese also has two spiritual retreat centers.
 Since 1944, Peterkin Camp and Conference Center on the South Branch of the Potomac River near Romney has been used for Christian Education retreats and summer camps.
-In the early 1950s, the diocese acquired Sandcrest Farms near Oglebay Park in Wheeling as a bequest from philanthropists Harry and Helen Turner Sands.
-Originally envisioned as an Episcopalian retirement home, Sandcrest Conference and Retreat Center now operates as a nonprofit, spiritual retreat center with the mission "…to provide a place in which to nourish the soul, mind, and body through the spirit of Jesus Christ."
+In the early 1950s, the diocese acquired Sandscrest Farms near Oglebay Park in Wheeling as a bequest from philanthropists Harry and Helen Turner Sands.
+Originally envisioned as an Episcopalian retirement home, Sandscrest Conference and Retreat Center now operates as a nonprofit, spiritual retreat center with the mission "…to provide a place in which to nourish the soul, mind, and body through the spirit of Jesus Christ."